CodeReadingClubs/Resources/lola-club/agenda-s3.md

 1. Colour3 the classes - circle and draw links between classes and their instances

 #### Discuss the results (10 mins)
-1. What patterns are visible from the colors?
+1. What patterns are visible from the colors and connections?
-1. What parts of the code warrant more attention based on the colors?
+1. What parts of the code warrant more attention based on the colors and connections?

 ### Content